Diet, Weight Loss and Physical Activity

 Planning ahead, preparing most meals at home from fresh ingredients, reading food labels and eating balanced meals will help keep your sodium intake lower.

 Most sodium comes from salt.
 Keep in mind that most of this salt is already added to prepared foods.
-Here are some ways to reduce the salt in your diet:
+Here are some ways to reduce the sodium in your diet:

 Avoid Table Salt